atomisthq/docs/docs/automations/graphql.md

-# Working with GraphQL

 [GraphQL](http://graphql.org) is a powerful query language that you use to query and mutate your data in the Atomist automation platform.

 Besides being a great query language, GraphQL provides great tool support based on strongly-typed schemas, type generation for TypeScript, and many other advantages.

 The following sections tell you how to use GraphQL to query your data, how to use subscriptions to get notifications when new data is ingested, and how to mutate data.

-## Accessing Data with GraphiQL
+## Accessing data with GraphiQL

 [GraphiQL](https://github.com/graphql/graphiql) is a GraphQL client that helps you write queries and displays the shape of the resulting data.
 It also provides access to the data model's documentation.

 !!! note
     On Mac OS it's easiest to install GraphiQL as a stand-alone app from https://github.com/skevy/graphiql-app.